 Today's History Trivia for November 7

-1972 Nixon Re-Elected Pres.
-Richard Nixon is re-elected by a landslide, despite the Watergate proceedings.
+1972 Nixon Re-Elected by Landslide Despite the ongoing Watergate proceedings, U.S. President Richard Nixon is re-elected by a landslide.
 He received almost 18 million more popular votes than his Democratic opponent Senator George McGovern.
 This is the widest margin of any U.S. presidential election.
 Both he and Vice-President Spiro Agnew would resign before the term ended.

-1993 Art theft During the night, thieves cut a hole in the ceiling of the Museum of Modern Art in Stockholm, Sweden.
+1993 $52 Million Art Theft During the night, thieves cut a hole in the ceiling of the Museum of Modern Art in Stockholm, Sweden.
 They stole six Picassos and two Braques valued at $52 million.

-1991 Magic Johnson retires from basketball after learning he had contracted the AIDS virus.
+1991 Magic Johnson Retires from Basketball Due to AIDS He retired after learning he had contracted the AIDS virus.
 He came out of retirement less than a year later.

 1989 First elected black U.S. state governor Douglas Wilder of Virginia.

 1976 Gone With The Wind is first broadcast on TV, with the conclusion the following night.
 It received the highest rating to date for a movie on TV.

 1973 Arab Oil Embargo Pres.
 Nixon declares a national energy crisis in response to the embargo.

 1967 First black mayor of a major U.S. city Carl Stokes is elected by Cleveland, Ohio.
 Another black candidate, Richard G. Hatcher, was elected mayor of Gary, Indiana.